Fear Waddell, PC, I am frequently asked “what is the timeline for a typical

 75 days after filing.

-usually confirmed within 30 days after the first meeting of creditors.
+confirmed within 30 days after the first meeting of creditors.
+If an objection

-If an objection is filed, the time for confirmation varies wildly.
-Some
+is filed, the time for confirmation varies wildly.
+Some objections involve

-propose a number of plans, attempting to address issues raised by creditors
+of plans, attempting to address issues raised by creditors or the trustee,

 Duration of Plan.